ant-design/ant-design-pro-site/docs/basic-knowledge.en-US.md

 ﻿---
-order: 91
+order: 9
 title: 开发前准备
 type: Introduction
 ---

 After we just started running the project, we can see an interface.
-Although simple development is fine, if we understand some basic knowledge, our development will be smoother and debugging will be easier.
+Although easy development is fine, if we understand some basic knowledge, our development will be smoother and debugging will be easier.

 ## Runtime and compile time